-Alums Weronika Stepien + Lilian Rose Smith Nomintated for Lind Prize 2019
+Weronika Stepien, Lilian Rose Smith + Ryan Stella Nominated for the 2019 Lind Prize

 Established in 2016, the Philip B. Lind Emerging Artist Prize is awarded annually to an emerging BC-based artist working in mediums of film, photography, or video.

-This year, ECU alums Weronika Stepien (BFA 2009) and Lilian Rose Smith (BFA 2019) are two of the 11 finalists for the prize, which will be awarded on May 21 at The Polygon Gallery in North Vancouver.
+This year, ECU alums Weronika Stepien (BFA 2009) and Lilian Rose Smith (BFA 2019) and student Ryan Stella are three of the 11 finalists for the prize, which will be awarded on May 21 at The Polygon Gallery in North Vancouver.
 The winner will receive $5000 toward the commissioning of a new artwork to be exhibited in 2020 at The Polygon Gallery.

 Weronika graduated from the Film, Video + Integrated Media program in 2009.
 Her new body of work is on view at the Belkin Art Gallery as part of Shores, an exhibition of work by the 2019 graduates of UBC's MFA program.
 This summer, she will also be teaching in the Emily Carr Junior Art Intensive.